What is the difference between an audiologist and an ENT specialist?

 post thumbnail

-Capabilities of an Audiologist
+Capabilities of an Audiologist You Should Know

-Audiologists are usually the first point of contact for any type of hearing-related concerns.
+Audiologists are usually the first point of contact for any hearing-related concerns.
 They are mainly responsible for diagnosing and monitoring any type of hearing disorder, primarily issues pertinent to one’s auditory and vestibular systems.
 In other words, they should be consulted on matters of hearing damage or complete hearing loss.
-They can also help a patient deal with other auditory issues, including tinnitus and balance.
+They can also help patients deal with auditory issues, including tinnitus and balance.
 In addition to offering support to their patients through the provision of medical hearing aids, they also assist them in improving their quality of life via counseling or communication training.
 In other words, audiologists mostly support patients with their hearing problems in non-intrusive ways.

 Capabilities of an ENT Specialist